etherforce/FeTSy/fetsy/scripts/services.coffee.md

 ## User's Permission factory

 Append a factory recipe to the app which keeps the user's permissions.
+TODO

     .factory 'userHasPermissionFactory', [
         ->